 10.1 The Description of the Dilemma

 Sara is a 3rd grade student.
-She has three younger brothers all of whom were raised by different foster families after their parents abandoned them.
-They did not have a stable home, moving between different families for three years and studying at schools in the city center.
-During the most recent summer break, their mother contacted their father’s family through the local Social Affairs and Welfare office and asked them to take care of the children.
-Although she did not want them to continue moving from foster family to foster family, she did not want to take care of or be responsible for them herself.
+She has three younger brothers, all of whom were raised by different foster families after their parents abandoned them.
+They did not have a stable home, and moved between different families for three years, while studying at schools in the city center.
+During the most recent summer break, their mother contacted their father’s family through the local Social Affairs and Welfare Office and asked them to take care of the children.
+Although she did not want them to continue shifting from foster family to foster family, she did had no desire to assume responsible for them herself.
 Sara and her brothers moved in with their paternal aunt (a mother of eight) who agreed to care for them.
 The Social Affairs and Welfare Office was in regular contact with the aunt to check on Sara’s well-being, as any neglect would prompt them to search for a new foster family for her.
-Sara’s teacher, Dalia, knows Sara’s social situation in detail.
-In addition to being Sara’s teacher, Dalia is from the same city as Sara, and the entire community knows Sara’s family’s situation.
+Sara’s teacher, Dalia, was familiar with Sara’s social situation in detail.
+In addition to being Sara’s teacher, Dalia is from the same city as Sara, and the entire community is aware of Sara’s family’s situation.
 One day, Dalia encountered a confusing situation with Sara.
-Sara, as usual, arrived at class 10 minutes late.
-She took a seat and placed her palm on her elbow and rolled up her sweater sleeve.
-The following conversation took place:
+Sara, as usual, arrived in class 10 minutes late.
+She took her seat, placing her palm on her elbow, and rolling up the sleeve of her sweater.
+Then the following conversation ensued:

 Dalia: What’s wrong with you, Sara?